 John Hanke, CEO of Niantic, the American software house behind Pokemon Go, posted a tweet in traditional Chinese welcoming the Taiwanese players to join the videogame community.

-Pokemon Go arrived at Taiwanese Apple Store and Google Play last Saturday.
+Pokemon Go arrived at the Taiwanese Apple Store and Google Play last Saturday.
 However, many mainland Chinese players posted hate replies in simplified Chinese, such as:

 Taiwan is a Chinese province, please write China after Taiwan (Taiwan, China).